I tried the Amazon Bedrock AgentCore integration supported by Generative AI Use Cases JP (abbreviated as GenU)

 }

-The MCP server obtained results, and the LLM interpreted those results to return them as appropriate language!
+It retrieved results from the MCP server, and the LLM interpreted those results to provide an appropriate response!

-Looking at the trace results, `search_documentation` and `read_documentation` are activated, so it seems the MCP Server is being used.
+Looking at the trace results, search_documentation and read_documentation are running, so it seems the MCP Server is being used.

-It's good to see that the default AI agent can utilize various MCP servers to do many things.
-It's also possible to add MCP servers to `mcp.json` and use them with this AI agent.
-I'd like to try that sometime.
+Even the default AI agent can do various things utilizing different MCP servers, which is great.
+It's also possible to add MCP servers to mcp.json and use them with this AI agent.
+I'd like to try that sometime too.

-After switching, I'll ask "Tell me the weather in Tokyo".
+After switching, let's ask "Tell me the weather in Tokyo".

 Oh!
-It worked perfectly!!
-I can see from the trace that the weather retrieval tool was used.
+It worked without any issues!!
+I could also confirm from the trace that the weather retrieval tool was used.

-By the way, while models can be selected from the dropdown, currently we have a fixed model ID in the code, so I'll modify it to use the model ID sent in the request.
+By the way, the select box allows you to choose models, but currently we have a fixed model ID written in the code, so let's modify it to use the model ID sent from the request.

-I checked the developer tools to see what kind of request is being sent.
+I checked what kind of request is being sent using the developer tools.

-I won't implement this now, but it's good to know that past conversations are stored in `messages` when handling AgentCore in GenU.
+I won't address it now, but it's also good to know that messages contains past conversations when handling AgentCore in GenU.

-Based on this, I'll modify the code and deploy it again.
+Based on this, let's modify the code and deploy again.

 import os